ComputeCanada/openstack-ansible-wordpress/README.md

   * Whatever size you need your storage to be (in GB) for size of the root volume.
   * Ubuntu-16.04-Xenial for image used to create the root volume
   * Whatever name you want for the name of the instance
   * The flavor to fit your needs for the hardware type.
 Refer to [Compute Canada's Documentation](https://docs.computecanada.ca/wiki/Virtual_machine_flavors) for details on what these values mean.
+Dev or Test recommendation is a p2-(3gb/1.5gb).
   * True for both Software Package Index Updates and Upgrades to apply software updates on first boot.
   * The default repository for Deployment Repository
 ![Stack --> Launch Stack](/docs/images/8.png)